 Openmiracle is a quite popular open source and free accounting software.
 There’s no premium plans to it.
 So, you can utilize all the power and flexibility for free.

-It features all the necessary options needed in an accounting software.
+It features all the necessary options needed in an accounting software for small business owners.
 From setting the budget to managing the payroll, there’s a lot of things to explore.

 - Cross-platform (Linux, Windows, and macOS)